Use Adjectives as Nouns in Spanish with 5 Simple Techniques

 If that is the case, we will need to use the personal a together with an article and an adjective:

-This kind of construction will normally be the object of the verb and as every Spanish personal object, it needs the personal a in order for the sentence to be grammatically correct:
+This kind of construction will normally be the object of the verb.
+As with every Spanish personal object, it needs the personal a to be grammatically correct:

 He visto al guapo.
 (I have seen the handsome one.)